ankane/setup-postgres/README.md

 ## Credentials

-By default, a user and database are created with the same name as the operating system user (`runner`).
+By default, a user and database are created with the same name as the operating system user (`runner` on Linux and Mac, and `runneradmin` on Windows).
 This allows you to connect without specifying any credentials

 ```yml
     - run: psql -c 'SHOW server_version'